 Kirshner has repeatedly failed to provide animals with adequate veterinary care, including a lion cub named Lucie (pictured above as an adult), who was severely lame, uncomfortable, and unwilling to stand.
 From January 2021 to June 2022, the USDA issued Kirshner citations in seven straight inspections for violating the federal Animal Welfare Act, including by dangerously allowing a volunteer to take a snow leopard to a juvenile detention center, failing to keep animals cool in scorching summer temperatures after an inspector observed leopards and tigers panting.
 Kirshner was issued an official warning for not having enough adequately trained staff.

 Animals languish in the roadside zoo’s cramped, barren cages, and many of them are overweight, are in poor body condition, and pace frequently––a concerning sign of psychological distress.

-Please e-mail the Barry R. Kirshner Wildlife Foundation at [email protected] to tell it to transfer all the animals there to reputable sanctuaries.
+Please e-mail Roberta Kirshner at [email protected] to ask that she transfer all the animals to reputable facilities.

 Please feel free to use our sample letter, but remember that using your own words is always more effective.